-The arts at Rashi are an integral part of our curriculum – offered to all students from grades K-8.
+The arts at Rashi are an integral part of our curriculum – offered to all students from grades Pre-K-8.
 Closely woven into the classroom curriculum, our art, music, and drama specialists meet regularly to collaborate on interdisciplinary units.

 Often, the entry point to the projects is to begin by exploring the work of established artists, both their work and their lives.
 Students explore both the technical aspects—what did the artist do to create this effect?—and the historical context of the work—why did the artist create this?
 Through this thoughtful, deep approach, students are engaged, inspired, and challenged to create their own works of art.